nightroman/PSRest/README.md

 ## Differences with REST Client

 The main difference: PSRest is CLI, REST Client is GUI.
-PSRest is designed for interactive and non-interactive use.
-The latter requires to be strict is some cases.
+PSRest is designed for interactive and non-interactive calls.
+The latter implies some stricter rules.

-PSRest fails on undefined variables instead of leaving them unresolved like `{{something}}`.
-Unresolved variables cause cryptic invalid input errors or later issues difficult to troubleshoot.
+PSRest fails on undefined variables instead of leaving them unresolved by REST Client like `{{var}}`.
+Unresolved variables may cause cryptic invalid input errors or later processing issues and some troubleshooting.

-GraphQL operations support headers `X-GraphQL-Operation: operationName` in order to specify the exact operation in multi-operation GraphQL.
-Compare:
-REST Client always invokes the first operation.
+PSRest GraphQL operations support header `X-GraphQL-Operation: operationName` for the exact operation in multi-operation GraphQL.
+REST Client invokes the first operation.

+Request variables XPath:
+- Missing path: PSRest gets empty string, REST Client gets unresolved variable.
+- Element with children inner XML: PSRest trims, REST Client gets as is.

 ## See also